dlmr/react-router-redial/README.md

 ```
 abort()      Function that can be used to abort current loading
 blocking     If the error originated from a blocking hook or not
-reason       The reason for the error, can be either a "location-change", "aborted" or "other"
+reason       The reason for the error, can be either a "location-changed", "aborted" or "other"
 router       React Router instance https://github.com/ReactTraining/react-router/blob/master/docs/API.md#contextrouter
 ```